atl-tw/xddl/docs/index.md

-tl;dr: A Swiss Army Knife for data specifications
+tl;dr: A Swiss Army Knife for Data Specifications
 =================================================